beringar/trp-modulo4-exercise/README.md

 The lookup in the validPairs object is a constant time operation, O(1), because object property access time in JavaScript does not depend on the size of the object.
 So, the overall time complexity is dominated by the linear iteration over the string, making it O(n).

-## Alternative using stack (same complexity but more if/else)
+### Alternative using stack (same complexity but more if/else)

-I prefer first approach.
+I prefer first approach as implemented, using array.
 Simple and clean.

 ```typescript
 export const checkCombinationAlt = (combination: string): boolean => {